 Truth #3: Wealth = Assets – Debts.
 A high savings rate towards assets and paying off debt (not accruing it) is how you become wealthy.

-Lies About Money #4: Investing in Residency Will Not Matter
+Money Myth #4: Investing in Residency Will Not Matter

 The lie goes something like this.
 “Putting money towards retirement will not matter when you are a resident.
 When you finish you’ll be able to save so much more.
 Just enjoy your money right now.”

-This is a mathematical questions.
+Part of this is a mathematical question.
 It’s either true or its not.
 Let’s look at the math.

-Well, this requires some other comments.
-Roth money should always be used last in retirement, if at all, because of the advantages it provides – no required minimum distribution, tax has already been paid, etc. (It also makes for great inheritance money as a stretch Roth IRA).
+Roth money is often used last in retirement, because of the advantages it provides – no required minimum distribution, tax has already been paid, etc. (For now, it also makes for great inheritance money as a stretch Roth IRA).

 For this reason, let’s assume it grows during your 25 year career and you don’t touch it until 25 years into retirement.
 This means the money will have a total of 50 years to grow.

-The take home from this post is to trust, but verify.
-You should not believe everything that you hear.
+Don’t let money myths lead you astray.
+Instead, listen to the truth.
+Don’t believe everything that you hear.
 If it sounds too easy, it probably is.
 Look things up and verify what you see through reputable sources.

 What lies have you heard about money that impacted your decision making?
 How did you realize it wasn’t true?
 Leave some comments so others don’t make the same mistakes.